Hotel Arctic (Greenland)

-Hotel Arctic is the world's most northerly 4-star hotel, with a 5 star conference Centre.
-It is located on the edge of the Ilulissat Icefjord, a UNESCO World Heritage Site owned by Air Greenland.
+Hotel Arctic is a 4-star hotel located 2.7 km north of the Ilulissat Icefjord, a UNESCO World Heritage Site owned by Air Greenland.
 The hotel was built shortly after the airport was opened in 1984 to accommodate passengers.

 Hotel Arctic has 76 rooms, 9 suites and 5 aluminium "Igloos" built on the edge of the coast.
-The hotel has facilities that may accommodate up to 120 people.
+The hotel's facilities can accommodate up to 120 people.
+The restaurant Ulo serves Greenland cuisine and local food.

-The restaurant Ulo serves Greenlandic cuisine and is recognized as one of the very best in the whole country.
-The restaurant serves as much local food as possible; with most of it being produced themselves.
-Additional food and beverage options are Café Ferdinand and the Ice Bar.

-The hotel is amongst the leading conference centres in Scandinavia and the North.

-Since September 1, 2013, the hotel is 100 percent CO_{2}-neutral.
+On September 1, 2013, the hotel was 100 percent CO_{2}-neutral.

-All year round, there are 60 employees present and in the peak season, this figure increases to about 70.